The Private Competition Enforcement Review: Philippines

 Indeed, it is possible that private damage actions premised on, among others, Article 28 of the Civil Code may continue to be instituted, despite the passage of the Competition Act, especially because of the express prohibition against commencing an independent civil action for violation of the Competition Act until the preliminary inquiry conducted by the PCC under Section 31 is terminated.
 Should the conduct complained about not be within the purview of the PCC, however, there appears to be nothing that legally bars private parties from instituting independent civil suits for damages arising from anticompetitive behaviour.

-Any action arising from a violation of any penal provision of the Competition Act shall be barred unless commenced within five years from the time the criminal violation is discovered by the offended party, the authorities or their agents.45 With respect to administrative and civil actions, the five-year prescriptive period runs from the time the cause of action accrues,46 which is when the anticompetitive conduct that caused the alleged damage or injury occurred.
+Any action arising from a violation of any penal provision of the Competition Act shall be barred unless commenced within five years of the time the criminal violation is discovered by the offended party, the authorities or their agents.45 With respect to administrative and civil actions, the five-year prescriptive period runs from the time the cause of action accrues,46 which is when the anticompetitive conduct that caused the alleged damage or injury occurred.

-On the other hand, the separate civil action under Articles 19, 20, 21 or 28 of the Civil Code, which is akin to a tort under the Philippine legal system, prescribes within four years from the time the cause of action accrues.47
+On the other hand, the separate civil action under Articles 19, 20, 21 or 28 of the Civil Code, which is akin to a tort under the Philippine legal system, prescribes within four years of the time the cause of action accrues.47

 As mentioned earlier, the institution of an independent civil action arising from a violation of the provisions of the Competition Act is prohibited until the PCC has terminated its preliminary inquiry into the conduct of the allegedly erring person or entity.
 Significantly, the preclusive effect appears to be limited to civil actions founded on violations of the Competition Act, and thus seemingly excludes civil actions brought under other laws, including the Civil Code.
 However, there is basis to argue that the period to file any civil case for damages arising from anticompetitive conduct, even if premised under Article 28 of the Civil Code, is suspended when the PCC is already conducting a preliminary inquiry.
 In GMA Network, Inc v.
-ABS-CBN Broadcasting Corporation, et al.,48 the Supreme Court sustained the dismissal of a complaint for damages premised on unfair competition on the ground that it failed to state a cause of action.
-The complainant, GMA Network, Inc (GMA), alleged that the defendants took advantage of their common control and ownership, and thereby arbitrarily re-channelled GMA's cable television broadcast on 1 February 2003, caused distortions to its signal transmission, reduced the quality of its programmes and thereby caused business interruptions to, and injured the operations of, GMA.49 In sustaining the dismissal of the complaint, the Supreme Court ruled that the issues of whether the conduct of the defendant cable companies had been committed and were unfairly done were within the primary jurisdiction of the National Telecommunications Communication, before which a similar complaint, also filed by GMA, was pending.50 In applying the doctrine of primary jurisdiction to dismiss the damage suit, the Supreme Court held that the questions underlying an award of damages entail specialised knowledge in the fields of communications technology and engineering, which courts do not possess.51 Thus, although regular courts have jurisdiction over actions for damages, per the Supreme Court, it would nonetheless be proper for the courts to yield their jurisdiction in favour of an administrative body with specialised expertise.52
+ABS-CBN Broadcasting Corporation, et al,48 the Supreme Court sustained the dismissal of a complaint for damages premised on unfair competition on the ground that it failed to state a cause of action.
+The complainant, GMA Network, Inc (GMA), alleged that the defendants took advantage of their common control and ownership, and thereby arbitrarily re-channelled GMA's cable television broadcast on 1 February 2003, caused distortions to its signal transmission, reduced the quality of its programmes and thereby caused business interruptions to, and injured the operations of, GMA.49 In sustaining the dismissal of the complaint, the Supreme Court ruled that the issues of whether the conduct of the defendant cable companies had been committed and were unfairly done were within the primary jurisdiction of the National Telecommunications Commission, before which a similar complaint, also filed by GMA, was pending.50 In applying the doctrine of primary jurisdiction to dismiss the damage suit, the Supreme Court held that the questions underlying an award of damages entail specialised knowledge in the fields of communications technology and engineering, which courts do not possess.51 Thus, although regular courts have jurisdiction over actions for damages, per the Supreme Court, it would nonetheless be proper for the courts to yield their jurisdiction in favour of an administrative body with specialised expertise.52

 The doctrine laid down in GMA Network, Inc v.
-ABS-CBN Broadcasting Corporation, et al. may be applied to civil actions for damages grounded on the Civil Code, including Article 28 on unfair competition, and filed even before the preliminary inquiry of the PCC has been terminated.
+ABS-CBN Broadcasting Corporation, et al may be applied to civil actions for damages grounded on the Civil Code, including Article 28 on unfair competition, and filed even before the preliminary inquiry of the PCC has been terminated.
 The PCC being the exclusive agency statutorily tasked to police anticompetitive conduct, the doctrine of primary jurisdiction may readily be invoked to dismiss such civil actions.

 From a criminal law perspective, the Philippines adheres to the territoriality principle,53 such that its penal laws are generally enforced only within its territory.54 From a civil law perspective, it is possible for a person found in the Philippines to file a case against another entity or person outside the country, even for acts committed abroad.
 The plaintiff is only required to prove that he or she has a right, such right was violated by the defendant, and he or she incurred damage by reason of the violation, the place of the commission of the violation being a non-issue.
 Acquiring jurisdiction over a defendant abroad or enforcing a Philippine judgment against him or her may pose certain challenges.